0xumarkhatab/Fluid-Protocol-Research/README.md

 Unlike manually looping a Solidity contract to repeatedly borrow, swap, and reinvest (which primarily targets arbitrage profits), smart debt is built into Fluid’s core, leveraging optimized libraries and automated controls to reduce gas fees and exposure to market risks.
 This native integration not only simplifies the process for users by handling debt conversion internally but also ensures that all benefits—such as fee accrual, interest earnings, and great risk management are fully realized, delivering superior overall capital efficiency.

+- passive management
+- gas efficiency
+- transactions minimzation
+- security

-### why fluid competes for uniswap when uniswap uses twaps of uniswap to decide asset prices ( or if not asset prices then what ) because for some pools , fluid has higher volume for even their counterpart uniswap pools . then why use uniswap twap in the first place .
+### why fluid competes for uniswap when it  uses twaps of uniswap to decide asset prices ( or if not asset prices then what ) because for some pools , fluid has higher volume for even their counterpart uniswap pools . then why use uniswap twap in the first place .
 Why not it's own pool data for deciding the twap data.Also  , if fluid continues to  use uniswap , it can never beat it because the twap is from uniswap .
 Or if it intends to beat it as a  dex, how exactly does that go?

 answer : Fluid leverages Uniswap’s TWAP as a battle-tested & trusted price benchmark because of its deep liquidity and broad participation in the ecosystem.
-Fluid' competitive edge lies not in reinventing price discovery ( even though at times , it has the highest volume for some pairs ), but the edge  lies in building an integrated ecosystem that combines efficient lending, vault management, and trading—with innovative features like smart debt and gas-optimized liquidations—that delivers superior capital efficiency and user experience beyond mere price feeds.
+Fluid' competitive edge lies not in reinventing price discovery ( even though at times , it has the highest volume for some pairs ), but the edge  lies in building an integrated ecosystem that combines efficient lending, vault management, and trading — with innovative features like smart debt and gas-optimized liquidations — that delivers superior capital efficiency and user experience beyond mere price feeds.

-### bad debt since fluid provides almoat 95% of ltv , there is always a possibility of accruing bad debt. what i think is vault resolvers are not much different than high performance arbitragers . what are the mechanisms that you guys employ to eliminate the risk of bad debt ( if you eliminate it ) or you accept the scenario of bad debts and have some kind of treasury to fill debt from in the event position defaults ?
+### Bad debt since fluid provides almost 95% of ltv , there is always a possibility of accruing bad debt. what i think is vault resolvers are not much different than high performance arbitragers . what are the mechanisms that you guys employ to eliminate the risk of bad debt ( if you eliminate it ) or you accept the scenario of bad debts and have some kind of treasury to fill debt from in the event position defaults ?

+100$ eth
+95$ usdt

+after some time
+80$
+95$
+bad debt 15$ - ptorocol

+liquidate() call

 answer :